klee2433/laceLog/README.md

 # Lace Log

-Website designed for keeping history of daily value of sneaker collection.
+App designed for keeping history of daily value of sneaker collection.

 # How It's Made